 Therefore, the SEO opportunities for you are to create brand- or product-related articles in Baike.
 Keep in mind that the verification process of Baike articles is quite strict and thus can be lengthy (similar to Wikipedia).

-Since Baike belongs to Baidu, it is considered as a trustworthy source of information with high authority.
+Since Baike belongs to Baidu, it is considered a trustworthy source of information with high authority.
 Thus, building positive, unbiased quality content on the Baike page of your business will help you to appear at the top of Baidu SERPs.

-Answers to 5 Frequently Asked Questions About Baidu
+Answers to 5 FAQ about Baidu SEO

 To extend this Baidu guide, we answer the 5 most commonly asked questions around this Chinese search engine.